ipfs/js-ipfs-repo-migrations/README.md

 **Arguments:**
  * `migration` (object) - object of migration that just successfully finished running.
 See [Architecture of migrations](#architecture-of-migrations) for details.
- * `counter` (int) - current number of migration in the planned migrations streak.
+ * `counter` (int) - index of current migration.
- * `totalMigrations` (int) - total count of migrations that are planned to be run.
+ * `totalMigrations` (int) - total count of migrations that will be run.

 ### `revert(path, toVersion, {ignoreLock, options, onProgress, isDryRun}) -> Promise<void>`

-Executes backward migration to specific version.
+Executes backward migration to a specific version.

 **Arguments:**

  * `path` (string, mandatory) - path to the repo to be reverted
  * `toVersion` (int, mandatory) - version to which the repo should be reverted to.
  * `options` (object, optional) - options for the reversion
- * `options.ignoreLock` (bool, optional) - if true won't lock the repo for applying the migrations.
+ * `options.ignoreLock` (bool, optional) - if true will not lock the repo when applying migrations.
 Use with caution.
- * `options.options` (object, optional) - options that are passed to migrations, that use them to correctly construct datastore.
-Options are same like for IPFSRepo.
+ * `options.options` (object, optional) - options that are passed to migrations, that use them to construct the datastore. (options are the same as for IPFSRepo).
  * `options.onProgress` (function, optional) - callback that is called after finishing execution of each migration to report progress.
- * `options.isDryRun` (bool, optional) - flag that indicates if it is a dry run that should imitate running migration without actually any change.
+ * `options.isDryRun` (bool, optional) - flag that indicates if it is a dry run that should give the same output as running a migration but without making any actual changes.

 ### `getLatestMigrationVersion() -> int`

-Return the version of latest migration.
+Return the version of the latest migration.

 ## CLI

-The package comes also with CLI that is exposed as NodeJS binary with name `jsipfs-repo-migrations`.
+The CLI is a NodeJS binary named `jsipfs-repo-migrations`.
 It has several commands:

  * `migrate` - performs forward/backward migration to specific or latest version.